42-AI/42ai_autonomous_cars/get_data/README.md

   ```
   The key is the `img_id` and the value is the label, as stored in ES, associated to this picture.
 If the search returns
    several labels for a same `img_id`, only one label will be kept and a message is printed to warn the user.
 - This "labels.json" file is 'disposable'.
-Every time one wants to train a model, a request should be made to the ES database to get a .json file listing all the required pictures that will be used to run a definite training set.
+Every time someone wants to train a model, a request should be made to the ES database to get a .json file listing all the required pictures that will be used with a definite training set.

+Note: The next chapters will present the different functions that can be used in the get_data folder.
+To get additional information about a function input parameters, simply add -h to access the help menu of the function:
+ex: ```python function_name -h```

-## 2. How to record pictures and create labels
+## 2. How to record pictures and create labels: `run_manual.py` and `write_label_template.py`

-The `run_manual.py` script is used to run the car in manual mode (it is controlled with the xbox pad).
-Pictures will be recorded during the run and for each recorded picture, a label is automatically created, stored in the json file.
+The `run_manual.py` script is used to run the car in manual mode (controlled with the xbox pad).
+Pictures are recorded during the run and for each recorded picture, a label is automatically created, stored in a json file that is then saved at the end of the run after pressing the 'A' key of the controller.

-Usage:
+Steps:

+1. Create a new session_template.json if none is found

-1. Check that the hardware_conf.json file correctly describes the car.
+2. Check that the content in the hardware_conf.json file correctly describes the car:

 The content of this file will be added to the label of each picture.
-The location of this file is defined in the `path.py` file.
+The location of this file is defined in the `path.py` file (and as 04/2020, is found in the ../utils folder).
    Example of hardware conf file:
    ```
    {